Roly67/easy-weightloss-tips/_posts/2018-10-19-quick-weight-loss-tips.md

 description: These quick weight loss tips are great to begin your dieting and keep you motivated, so it's essential to carefully plan your meals!
 Here's how.
 keywords: quick weight loss tips
 image: /assets/images/quick-weight-loss-tips.jpg
+header:
+   teaser: /assets/images/quick-weight-loss-tips.jpg
 permalink: /quick-weight-loss-tips.html
-index-snippet: Are you tired of S-L-O-W weight loss?
+excerpt: Are you tired of S-L-O-W weight loss?
 Do you need some quick weight loss tips?
 Try these special weight loss tips for rapid results.
 In only a few weeks you'll feel transformed and have the motivation to keep working towards a new and improved you!

 images:
   - url: /assets/images/quick-weight-loss-tips.jpg